-Do you grow your own tomatoes?
-The tomatoes produce in huge quantities during the months of July and August: so much so that it’s impossible to use them all up.
+If you grow tomatoes in your garden, you’re probably familiar with huge quantities of ripening tomatoes during the months of July and August: so much so that it’s impossible to use them all up.
 If you find yourself unable to eat them all before they go bad, preserve them for winter.
-Here’s how to freeze tomatoes for winter: the easiest way to save tomatoes for later!
+Here’s how to freeze tomatoes for winter (the easiest way to save tomatoes for later).

 How to Freeze Tomatoes